pytorch/tutorials/intermediate_source/rpc_tutorial.rst

             return remote_params

 Now, we are ready to implement the training loop.
-After initializing the model arguments, we create the ``RNNModel`` and the ``DistributedOptimizer``.
+After initializing model arguments, we create the ``RNNModel`` and the ``DistributedOptimizer``.
 The distributed optimizer will take a list of parameter ``RRefs``, find all distinct owner workers, and create the given local optimizer (i.e., ``SGD`` in this case,